-Urban streets and homes began being electrified in the 1870s, not long after the invention of the incandescent lightbulb, but it wasn’t until power stations generating alternating current electricity opened in the 1890s that the technology became available to the masses.
+Urban streets and homes began to be electrified in the 1870s, not long after the invention of the incandescent light bulb.
+But it wasn’t until power stations generating alternating-current electricity opened in the 1890s that the technology became available to the masses.

-During World War One, power generation was especially important because of wartime factory production.
+During World War I, power generation was especially important because of wartime factory production.

 Electricity led to many other inventions like refrigeration and air conditioning, which appeared in commercial use by 1903.
 It also led to many modern kitchen appliances like electric stoves, dishwashers and toasters.

 Homes also had central heating by 1910.
 By the turn of the century, many homes were heated with hot water running through radiators.
 Others were heated with a coal furnace.
 Furnace manufacturers often guaranteed they could keep a home heated to 70 degrees in the dead of winter.

 The first practical cars were invented in the 1880s.
-There were even some cars that were electric powered.
-Not long after the invention of the automobile, women were behind the wheel making contributions to the industry.
+Electric cars appeared not long after.
+Soon, women were behind the wheel making contributions to the industry.

-Public transportation was in existence in larger urban areas.
+Public transportation existed in larger urban areas.
 This included the omnibus, the trolley and the subway.
 These systems, powered by steam or electricity and later gasoline, were safer and faster than horse drawn forms of mass transit.

 The telephone allowed people to stay in communication with friends and family.
 It also allowed people to place orders, and it created new positions – telephone operators and receptionists – that were filled by women.